matwilso/matwilso.github.io/_posts/gpt-sim.md

 <input type="checkbox" id="sn-2" class="margin-toggle"/>
 <span class="sidenote">
 Probably true.
-Images/video are less [semantically dense than text](https://twitter.com/jcjohnss/status/1271273497310965762), You need to process many more bits to gain relevant info---perhaps thousands of irrelevant or redudant pixels to determine you are looking at a blank wall.
+Images/video are less [semantically dense than text](https://twitter.com/jcjohnss/status/1271273497310965762), You need to process many more bits to gain relevant info---perhaps thousands of irrelevant or redudant pixels to determine you are looking at a brick wall or something.
 I don't see this as a roadblock to very accurate video models.
-It probably just means we're going to need a bit more cleverness and a lot more scale.
+It probably just means we'll need a bit more cleverness and a lot more scale.
 </span>.

-With improved hardware([?](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)[?](https://en.wikipedia.org/wiki/Huang%27s_law#:~:text=Huang's%20Law%20is%20an%20observation,central%20processing%20units%20(CPU).&text=Huang's%20law%20states%20that%20the,than%20double%20every%20two%20years.)), [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/),
+But with [improved](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)[ hardware](https://en.wikipedia.org/wiki/Huang%27s_law#:~:text=Huang's%20Law%20is%20an%20observation,central%20processing%20units%20(CPU).&text=Huang's%20law%20states%20that%20the,than%20double%20every%20two%20years.), [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/),
 massive-scale video prediction and general physics simulators don't seem too far on the horizon though.
 Seems like they're probably worth planning for.